 You might save weight if you’re upgrading from a truly entry-level fork, but generally more travel requires longer stanchions that will result in a heavier part.
 As forks get longer, stanchions also increase in diameter to prevent the fork from flexing like a wet noodle.

 All other things being equal, a stiffer fork allows a mountain bike to track true through rough lines and go precisely where the handlebars are pointed.
-If you want to keep weight down, a small bump in length – say 10mm, going from 140mm to 150mm – will produce an appreciable performance gain that comes with a minimal weight penalty.
+If you want to keep weight down, a small bump in length – say an increase of 10mm, going from 140mm to 150mm – will produce an appreciable performance gain that comes with a minimal weight penalty.

 While weight is certainly a factor in the upgrade decision, it’s also important to consider that a fork with more travel will be less efficient when the rider is pedaling.
 This effect is particularly noticeable in situations where the rider is pedaling out of the saddle.
 Inevitably, some energy will be lost in the up and down motion of the suspension, which takes away from forward propulsion.
 For racers, this compromise must be considered carefully.